 NP collaborated with USAID to illustrate the wide range of women and organizations engaged in peace-related activities across Myanmar.
 These infographic maps counter the claim that there are no women in Myanmar with the expertise needed to resolve longstanding conflicts.
 You can view the maps here.

 Nonviolent Peaceforce sees a need to continue strengthening the resilience of communities in conflict affected areas, especially for women, youth and displaced people.
-As Myanmar's peace process is facing a deadlock and the 2020 elections may move the country's attention elsewhere, communities on the ground are likely to experience continued armed conflict in the foreseeable future.
+As Myanmar's peace process is facing a deadlock, communities on the ground are likely to experience continued armed conflict in the foreseeable future.
 While programming in support of the peace process has become increasingly difficult, opportunities to support local civil society initiatives at the grassroots level remain.
-Many of the ceasefire monitoring networks NP has supported over the past five years have repositioned themselves as peace support networks and moved their focus away from the peace process towards social cohesion, inter communal harmony, human rights, or internally displaced person (IDP) support.
+Many of the ceasefire monitoring networks NP has supported since 2017 have repositioned themselves as peace support networks and moved their focus away from the peace process towards social cohesion, inter communal harmony, human rights, or internally displaced person (IDP) support.
 They have requested NP to continue to support them through this transition and beyond.
 In particular, NP sees a need for community-based networks that assume a nonpartisan, mediator role in bringing different communities, ethnic groups, authorities, religious leaders together in safe spaces to address issues of concern.
 These efforts could help not only to resolve these issues, but to increase trust among communities and authorities, de-escalate tensions between different ethnic groups and model nonviolent approaches to managing conflict.

 “It’s not just society that does not favor women, it is also the women themselves who think they only deserve to be the supporters, but not the main characters… training can make women realize that they are not inferior to men and they are equally capable to be monitors”.
 Peace observer in Shan State